mersocarlin/mersocarlin.com/posts/2016-09-26-continuous-delivery-with-bitbucket-pipelines.md

 This blogpost was written back in 2016 when Bitbucket Pipelines were still in beta.
 Some of its steps _could_ be outdated although nothing much has changed in the way we setup a pipeline in a yaml file.

-I originally wrote this blogpost in <a href="https://medium.com/@mersocarlin/continuous-delivery-with-bitbucket-pipelines-f15b829fda1b" target="_blank">Medium</a> and I am now bringing it to my own blog/platform.
+I originally wrote this blogpost in [Medium](https://medium.com/@mersocarlin/continuous-delivery-with-bitbucket-pipelines-f15b829fda1b) and I am now bringing it to my own blog/platform.

 I might be a bit outdated but I'm happy to keep this on my private archive for future reference.